ROAD WORK, TRAFFIC, WEATHER: Thursday watch

 ROAD WORK UPDATES

-West Marginal sidewalk – More work this weekend, on the west side of the road, north of the Duwamish Tribe Longhouse.
+West Marginal Way – SDOT says the sidewalk work on the west side of the street north of the Duwamish Tribe longhouse will happen this weekend and next

+35th/Graham – The work zone has expanded into both southbound lanes of 35th at Graham, so it’s one lane each way using the northbound side.

 BRIDGES AND DETOUR ROUTES